-If your public house or bar has been turned down for a pub business loan by the bank.
-PDQ Funding haver an answer it is an alternative funding solution in the form of a Merchant Funding.
+Our alternative funding solution in the form of a Merchant Funding.
 Repayments for the pub business loans are in line with your business takings.
 This is the perfect solution for anyone working in a seasonal industry like the hospitality and pub industry.

 Instead of providing a lender with security or collateral, our unsecured pub and bar loans often require a personal guarantee.
 Personal guarantees ensure that if your bar or pub defaults on loan repayments, you as the business owner or landlord become personally liable for repaying the borrowed money to the lender.

 A legally binding agreement, it’s important to be aware of what a personal guarantee entails.
 With that being said, if you are satisfied with your pub’s situation and confident loan repayments will be made on time, you shouldn’t feel fearful of signing the agreement.

 The advantages to unsecured business loans